Bastion server

 To improve the security of our infrastructure it’s not possible to connect directly to a production server with SSH.
 Instead, all connections must come from a small server called the “bastion”, which only allows connections from a few whitelisted networks and logs any connection attempt.

-To log into a server through the bastion you can use SSH’s -J flag:
+To log into a server through the bastion, use one of the following methods:

 Host servername.infra.rust-lang.org

 The SSH keys authorized to log into each account are stored in the simpleinfra repository.
-Additionally, people with sensitive 1password access can use the master key stored in the vault to log into every account, provided their connection comes from any whitelisted IP.
+Additionally, people with sensitive 1password access can use the master key stored in the vault to log into every account.

 Common maintenance procedures